miracetdin/taskynote-app/docs/use-cases.md

 - **Description:** Users can delete a note.
 - **Basic Flow:**
   1. User selects a note.
+  2. System checks if the note is linked to any task.
+  3. If linked, system shows a warning and lists the tasks.
-  2. User confirms deletion.
+  4. User confirms deletion.
+  5. System removes the note from all linked tasks.
-  3. System removes the note.
+  6. System deletes the note.

 ## 8. Create Task
 - **Description:** Users can create a new task.